 Introduction

-Discover the customs, traditions, and cultural identity of Cortina d’Ampezzo, a town between Austria and Italy with a unique culture.
+Discover the customs, the traditions, and the cultural identity of Cortina d'Ampezzo, a town between Austria and Italy with a unique culture.
 From lively festivals to historic sites, from Ladin exhibitions to the story of the Dolomites.
-Let's dive together into Cortina’s culture!
+Let's dive together into Cortina's culture!

 History of Cortina

-Cortina's history has gone through various sovereigns: from the Republic of Venice, to the Kingdom of Austria, and has known periods of peace as well as periods of war.
-Outposts, such as the Podestagno Fortress, have played major roles in safeguarding the territory.
+Cortina's history has gone through various sovereigns, from the Republic of Venice to the Kingdom of Austria, and has known periods of peace as well as periods of war.
+Outposts, such as the "Podestagno" Fortress, have played major roles in safeguarding the territory.

 Geological history of the Dolomites

-Although the formation process of Dolomite, the rock of which the Dolomites are composed, was known as early as 1700, no scientist has been able to reproduce it in the laboratory at room temperature, at least until 1995.
-If the subject fascinates you, and you want to know more about how the Dolomites were formed, we invite you read the page on the geological history of the Dolomites below:
+Although the formation process of dolomite, the rock of which the Dolomites are composed, was known as early as 1700, no scientist has been able to reproduce it in the laboratory at room temperature, at least until 1995.
+If the subject fascinates you, and you want to know more about how the Dolomites were formed, we invite you to read the page on the geological history of the Dolomites below:

 The Bell Tower of Cortina

-The construction of the new bell tower began in 1852 and has been well described in the excellent book "El Cianpanín, storia del campanile di Cortina d'Ampezzo" by Mario Ferruccio Belli and further approached in the book "Il campanile di Cortina d'Ampezzo, l'architettura del compromesso," by Giuliano Cilione.
+The construction of the new bell tower began in 1852 and has been well described in the excellent book "El Cianpanín, storia del campanile di Cortina d'Ampezzo" by Mario Ferruccio Belli and further deepened in the book "Il campanile di Cortina d'Ampezzo, l'architettura del compromesso," by Giuliano Cilione.
 The only problem is that both books are written only in Italian.

 Ra Fèŝta de ra Bàndes

-What Are the Six Sestieri of Ampezzo
+What Are the "Sestieri of Ampezzo"?

 Over time the geographic subdivision became less and less defined, as the town increased in size and the various hamlets began to merge with each other.

 With the arrival of fascism, the tradition of the "Sestieri" had almost completely disappeared, but it was decided to preserve it by creating a sports competition.
 Its purpose was to renew the spirit of belonging to a "Sestiere" using the competitive spirit.
-The winter cross-country palio was born.
+The winter cross-country ski palio was born.

-What Are the Village Festivals
+What Are the Village Festivals?

 The village festivals of Cortina were one of the most characteristic events of the Ampezzo summer.
-There were six local festivals, one for each district, where you could eat typical dishes, drink and have fun.
+There were six local festivals, one for each district, where you could eat typical dishes, drink, and have fun.

 The village festivals were organized every year in each one of the six districts of Cortina.
 Over time, each festival assumed its own particular identity, from the more touristy to the more suitable for eating, up to the one where you can party a little more and let yourself go a little.